jmgomez/NimForUE/Readme.md

 Kudos to Mike from https://gamefromscratch.com/ for reporting and support on troubleshoot it.
 We are also working in a patch so the next version of the Nim compiler tooling (vcc) can work with a specific version of the c++ compiler via an argument so we dont have to specify the version on the UBT side of things.

-## Acknowledgments

-Thanks to the Nim community for its support, in particular to its Discord channel and also to the forums.
-Special thanks go to Don, (@geekrelief) for his help on the Nim side of things.

-I would also like to acknowledge the Unreal Slackers discord for its support and in particular, to Mark (@MarkJGx) for his help on the Unreal side.